cristiadu/rate-my-everything/README.md

 In the project directory, you can run:

 ### `npm install`
-Will install all needed dependencies. on `node_modules`
+Will install all needed dependencies on `node_modules`.

 ### `npm start`